 Series B in 2012

-AliveCor, Inc. is a technology company that develops digital medical-grade electrocardiograms, enabling users to monitor their heart health through mobile devices.
-Its flagship product, KardiaMobile, provides instant detection of common heart arrhythmias and allows users to track blood pressure and weight, as well as store recorded EKGs.
-The company also offers KardiaMobile 6L, a six-lead EKG device that allows patients to share detailed readings with their healthcare providers.
-Additionally, AliveCor has introduced KardiaCare, a digital health subscription service that facilitates the management of heart health at home.
-Founded in 2010 and headquartered in Mountain View, California, AliveCor is recognized for its pioneering efforts in using machine learning techniques to enhance cardiac care and improve early detection of conditions such as atrial fibrillation.
+AliveCor, Inc. specializes in developing digital medical-grade electrocardiograms, enabling users to monitor their heart health through mobile technology.
+The company's flagship product, KardiaMobile, is a personal mobile EKG device that provides instant detection of common heart arrhythmias, along with features for blood pressure and weight tracking, as well as storage for recorded EKGs.
+Additionally, AliveCor offers KardiaMobile 6L, a six-lead EKG device that allows patients to share detailed EKG readings with healthcare providers.
+The company also operates KardiaCare, a digital health subscription service that empowers users to manage their heart health conveniently at home.
+Founded in 2010 and incorporated in 2011, AliveCor is headquartered in Mountain View, California, and is recognized for its innovative contributions to cardiac care through the integration of machine learning techniques.

 Ceptaris Therapeutics